A Framework for Fitness-for-Purpose and Reuse in Computational Phenotyping

 Pathophysiology

 The brush border of the small intestine mucosa contains the lactase enzyme.
 Unabsorbed lactose accumulates in the gut due to lactase deficiency.
-Osmotic diarrhea is the outcome, which is an inflow of fluid into the gut lumen.
+Osmotic diarrhea is the result, which is an influx of fluid into the gut lumen.
+Intestinal bacteria break down lactose, which is hydrolyzed into simple sugars producing gas that is not absorbed (carbon dioxide, hydrogen, and methane).
+This results in an increase in fluid flow in the lumen.
+The combined effect of these pathways causes a range of abdominal symptoms.

 Etiology